 When you’re ready to make the sausages, divide the dough into eight equal pieces; take one piece, roll it into a rough sausage shape, and then plonk it onto a piece of foil, close to the edge.
 Roll it up tightly, and twist the ends closed.
-Don’t worry about making the dough neat – it will expand as it’s cooking, to fill the foil, and come out perfect!
+Don’t worry about making the dough neat – it will expand as it’s cooking.
+It will fill the foil, and come out perfect!

 Once you’ve done the same for the remaining seven pieces of dough, place into a steamer, and cook for 40 minutes.
-When they’re done, remove from the steamer, and set aside to cool before placing in the fridge for a few hours to firm up.
+When the sausages are done, remove from the steamer, and set aside to cool before placing in the fridge for a few hours to firm up.

-If you plan to use them as an ingredient in, for example, a casserole, then no, they can just be cut up and used as is.
+If you plan to use the sausages as an ingredient in, for example, a casserole, then no, they can just be cut up and used as is.
 If you’d like to serve them in their own right however, then gently warm and brown them in a skillet before serving.